mangroves-admin/mangroves-admin.github.io/meet.markdown

                             <div class="faculty-headshot" style="background-image: url(/design/img/bio-headshots/frances-halsband.jpg);">
                             </div>
                             <div class="faculty-bio">
-                                <p><b>Frances Halsband</b> - Co-founder of Kliment Halsband Architects, Frances continues to lead that firm as a Studio of Perkins Eastman, and serves as the 2023 Chancellor of the AIA College of Fellows.
+                                <p><b>Frances Halsband</b> - Co-founder of Kliment Halsband Architects, Frances continues to lead that firm as a Studio of Perkins Eastman, and served as the 2023 Chancellor of the AIA College of Fellows.
 Frances sees her much-lauded work as giving consensual form to values of care, repair and shared life, and engaging history to inform, inflect the present.</p>
                             </div>
                         </div>